 Hard Boiled Egg Yolk Recipes for Babies

 It is better to give hard boiled yolk when you first introduce egg yolk to your baby.
+You can start with hard boiling the egg, removing the yolk and mashing it.

 2. Cut the hard boiled egg into small cubes, fry them in a ghee with a little pepper or jeera powder and serve as finger food.